jtfmumm/sequeNES/README.md

 sequeNES
 ========

-A music sequencer for NES written in 6502 assembly
+A music sequencer for NES written in 6502 assembly.

+Download the ROM here: http://jtfmumm.com/sequeNES.html

 == Instructions ==